measure-sh/measure/measure-android/README.md

 monitoring mobile apps.
 We
 are excited to share our progress with you, and we hope you will join us on this journey.

-Measure Android SDK automatically instruments your app to captures errors, logs and metrics that help you answer questions about your app in production.
+Measure Android SDK automatically instruments your app to capture errors, logs and metrics that help you answer questions about your app in production.

 ### Minimum Requirements